remcohofmans/IMUSpinalMapping/Code/IMUSensors/readme.md

 For each sensor unit, the system stores:
 - Accelerometer offsets and scale factors
-  - if < 1: axis is stretched and should be compressed
-  - if > 1: axis is compressed and should be stretched
 - Gyroscope offsets and scale factors
 - Magnetometer hard iron offsets and soft iron transformation matrix
 - Temperature reference and temperature coefficients